lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 # SCHC rules

 SCHC is a compression and fragmentation mechanism for constrained networks defined in {{RFC8724}}.
-It is based on a static context shared by two entities at the boundary this constrained network.
+It is based on a static context shared by two entities at the boundary of the constrained network.
-Draft {{RFC8724}} provides a non formal representation of the rules used either for compression/decompression (or C/D) or fragmentation/reassembly (or F/R).
+{{RFC8724}} provides a non formal representation of the rules used either for compression/decompression (or C/D) or fragmentation/reassembly (or F/R).
 The goal of this document is to formalize the description of the rules to offer:

 * the same definition on both ends, even if the internal representation is different.
-* an update the other end to set up some specific values (e.g. IPv6 prefix, Destination address,...)
+* an update of the other end to set up some specific values (e.g. IPv6 prefix, Destination address,...)
 * ...

 This document defines a YANG module to represent both compression and fragmentation rules, which leads to common representation for values for all the rules elements.

 SCHC compression is generic, the main mechanism does not refer to a specific protocol.
-Any header field is abstracted through an ID, a position, a direction, and a value that can be a numerical value or a string. {{RFC8724}} and {{RFC8824}} specifies fields for IPv6, UDP, CoAP and OSCORE. {{I-D.barthel-lpwan-oam-schc}} describes
+Any header field is abstracted through an ID, a position, a direction, and a value that can be a numerical value or a string. {{RFC8724}} and {{RFC8824}} specify fields for IPv6, UDP, CoAP and OSCORE. {{I-D.barthel-lpwan-oam-schc}} describes
 ICMPv6 header compression and {{I-D.ietf-lpwan-schc-compound-ack}} includes a new fragmentation behavior.

 SCHC fragmentation requires a set of common parameters that are included in a rule.
 These parameters are defined in {{RFC8724}}.